DvidWils/belly-button-challenge/README.md

   - Demographic metadata for each test subject

 ---
-Class activites were used as examples, as well as, ChatGPT was used for conceptual support.
+Class activites were used as examples, as well as, ChatGPT was used for conceptual support (support with d3).